 Implementation Oversight Quality Assurance

 Quality in software delivery extends well beyond quality in design.
 Even the most well designed solution if not implemented with care and adherence to quality standards can fail to meet requirements and expectations for user experience, security, availability and performance.
-To reduce risk in solution implementation Microsoft Services recommends establishing a partnership with Honeywell architecture and development teams in the oversight and inspection of software delivery and quality assurance processes as they relate to the Honeywell DEx DWP project.
-Microsoft services will provide subject matter expert(s) in software lifecycle, development and security to assess software development processes and output, and will provide Honeywell with findings and remediation recommendations to improve quality in delivery.
+To reduce risk in solution implementation Microsoft Services recommends establishing a partnership with Customer architecture and development teams in the oversight and inspection of software delivery and quality assurance processes as they relate to the Customer DW DW project.
+Microsoft services will provide subject matter expert(s) in software lifecycle, development and security to assess software development processes and output, and will provide Customer with findings and remediation recommendations to improve quality in delivery.

 Scope and Approach